centre-for-humanities-computing/danish-foundation-models/docs/blog/posts/munin-7b-alpha.md

 employing [continual pre-training](https://arxiv.org/abs/2308.04014) based on the already pre-trained [Mistral-7b-v0.1](https://huggingface.co/mistralai/Mistral-7B-v0.1) model.
 It has been pre-trained on the [Danish Gigaword](https://gigaword.dk/) dataset, which has been instrumental in training various Danish BERT-style models.

 <!-- more -->

+The model has been trained for one epoch over the dataset and ends up with a loss 1.27 on the Danish Gigaword.
+See more the model training logs [here]().

 This release underscores our commitment to transparency about our work and the challenges we are facing.
 We want to clearly note that we expect the model to perform